-Josh Hunter Updated 08/22/19 5:36 PM
+Josh Hunter Updated 12/13/19 6:58 PM

 I want you to have a clear answer to this question from inside the world of refractive surgery.
 You deserve to know where your money goes.
 So, I’m going to pull back the curtain and show you everything you wanted to know about the price of LASIK.
 (Read Time: 6 min.)

-In the United States, the average car costs $30,000 but only lasts 6.5 years.
-A few times per day, we prove we get value getting from place to place without a horse.
+In the United States, the average car costs $30,000 and lasts 6.5 years.
+A few times per day, we prove we value getting from place to place without a horse.
 We value it enough to spend $300-$500 per month for 72 months, only to do it all over again.
 Either we hate the idea of saddle burn, or the convenience of an air-conditioned ride to and from work makes us spend a lot of money on a depreciating hunk of metal.

 Your eyes allow you to experience the world every moment they’re open.
 Not surprisingly, we find most people value their eyesight.
 Patients coming in for a LASIK consult say things like, “my contacts are not fun at the beach” and “I need my eyes for my job.”
 (Yes, that’s a real quote we hear week to week.)

 I suggest a few things in life are not worth “going cheap.”
-I have a do-not-try-to-save-money-on-these-items list, and it includes eye surgery and parachutes.
+I have a “Do not try to save money on these items” list, and it includes eye surgery and parachutes.
 I’m going to show you why at least the first item should make your list.
 If you’d like to gamble on a parachute, then the rest of this story may not be as helpful to you.

 I’ll demystify the price of LASIK procedure for you.
 But when I finish, you may try to pay your surgeon more, so continue reading at your own risk.